-- 4.2.1.1 When instrumented systems are used for the measurement of visibility, the visibility should be measured at a height of approximately 2.5 m (7.5 ft.) above the runway. - 4.2.1.2 When instrumented systems are used for the measurement of visibility, representative visibility observations should be obtained by the use of sensors appropriately sited.
+4.2.1.1 It is recommended that when instrumented systems are used for the measurement of visibility, the visibility should be measured at a height of approximately 2.5 m (7.5 ft) above the runway.

+4.2.1.2 It is recommended that when instrumented systems are used for the measurement of visibility, representative visibility observations should be obtained by the use of sensors appropriately sited.
 Sensors for visibility observations for local routine and special reports should be sited to give the best practicable indications of visibility along the runway and touchdown zone.